gbrfilipe/Python-and-Data/README.md

-# Python-and-Data
+# Python and Data at Let's Code - ADA.

-Storage class files.
+Repo to storage class files.
+Thanks to Suzano for the scholarship.